pingcap/docs/reference/tiflash/faq.md

 ## How many replicas does TiFlash recommend to set up?

-If you need highly available TiFlash service (rather than highly available data), it is recommended to set up two replicas for TiFlash.
-If the TiKV replicas are allowed to resume the TiFlash service when TiFlash loses nodes, you can set up a single TiFlash replica.
+If you need highly available TiFlash services (rather than highly available data), it is recommended to set up two replicas for TiFlash.
+If you allow TiKV replicas to provide analytical services when TiFlash is down, you can set up a single TiFlash replica.

 ## Should I use TiSpark or TiDB server for a query?